Here’s Every Intricate Detail on What to Wear After a C-section

 When It’s Time to Exercise

-At 6 weeks old, I laid my baby down successfully for the first time since his birth.
+At six weeks old, I successfully laid my baby down for the first time since his birth.
 What could I do in my free moment?
 There were a million things, but I chose a quick workout.

-Dressed in three pull-on sports bras and a tight top, I jumped on my treadmill, eager to get back into my normal workout routine.
+Dressed in three pull-on sports bras and a tight top, I jumped on my treadmill, eager to return to my regular workout routine.

 With just 5 minutes left, I heard crying.
 No!
 Maybe he’d settle back down.

-I jumped off the treadmill about a minute later to my inconsolable baby.
-I quickly realized there was only one thing that would help and it was under four layers of clothes.
+I jumped off the treadmill one minute later to my inconsolable baby.
+I quickly realized there was only one thing that would help, and it was under four layers of clothing.

 Tackling Officewear

-If going back to work after having a baby wasn’t stressful enough, you also need clothes to wear.
+If returning to work after having a baby wasn’t stressful enough, you also need clothes to wear.

 I’ve found a few items that are great for a business-casual environment and pumping at work.

-Wear tops that give you quick access for pumping.
+- Tops that give you quick access for pumping.
 Button-down shirts or loose shirts work great.
-Get a bra like the Kindred Bravely Nursing and Pumping Bra (find on Amazon) that’s a hands-free pumping and nursing bra in one.

 Related: Breast Pumping Tips for New Moms (including how to pump at work).